 You might be wondering: To be a digital media sales executive, skills are necessary—but which kind?
 What’s a general digital media sales executive job description?
 If digital media sales executive jobs are on the rise, that’s great—but what exactly are the media sales executive responsibilities?

-On this page we’ll delve into all things digital media sales, so that you can make an informed decision about whether this field is right for you.
+On this page, we’ll delve into all things digital media sales so that you can make an informed decision about whether this field is right for you.

 However, that’s just a general description.
 In the following sections, we’ll do a deep dive into the differing expectations and qualifications generally asked of a media sales executive, as well as provide you a day-by-day and salary expectations so you can get a clear idea of what you’re heading into when you become a media sales executive.